Configure the Server SSL Certificates

 Integration Store Fails to Load

-If the integration store is failing to load completely, there could be a few issues causing the problem.
+If the Integration Store is failing to load completely, there could be a few issues causing the problem.

 Check and validate the global proxy is set up.